mozilla/inclusion/evaluation_tools/contributor-testing-steps.md

 # Contributor Testing Steps
-This is a small script that we adapt each time, to each project to allow us to do 'user testing' aka 'contributor testing' on a project.
+This is a small script that we adapt (on a per project bassis) as a type of'user testing' aka 'contributor testing'.
 Participants must not be familiar with the project, code or community, although they should be confident with the technology.

+Steps should allow for someone reasonably confident with the technology to do a scan of project assets, people and tinker with the environment in 1.5 hours or less.
+It's OK if the environment build is not completed, the intention is to see how well a project is setup to accomodate those without luxery of hours of time to figure things out.

 ## Actions (5 minutes)